Jacksonville Jaguars: Miami Dolphins

 The Jaguars have taken part in a minor rivalry with the Miami Dolphins as both teams are the only two AFC franchises located in Florida.
 The two teams first met during the 1998 NFL season on a Monday Night Football matchup.
 Both teams later met in the 1999 AFC Divisional Round in what would ultimately be the final career game for Dolphins' hall-of-fame quarterback Dan Marino.
 The Dolphins entered the game as heavy underdogs as they had finished the 1999 season 9–7, securing the lowest wild card berth.
-Meanwhile; the Jaguars had boasted an impressive 14–2 campaign under pro-bowl quarterback Mark Brunell; culminating in the Jaguars defeating Miami in a 62–7 blowout loss.
+Meanwhile, the Jaguars had boasted an impressive 14–2 campaign under pro-bowl quarterback Mark Brunell, culminating in the Jaguars defeating Miami in a 62–7 blowout loss.
 The Jaguars managed an improbable upset victory during the 2021 season as the team had declined severely under controversial head coach Urban Meyer.
-Despite this; the Jaguars managed a comeback victory against the Dolphins in London during Week 6.
+Despite this, the Jaguars managed a comeback victory against the Dolphins in London during Week 6.
 The teams are tied 5–5 all time, though the Jaguars lead 1–0 in the postseason.

 Buffalo Bills

 A new rivalry emerged between the Jaguars and the Buffalo Bills after former Bills head coach Doug Marrone, who had quit the team after the 2014 season, was hired as a coaching assistant for Jacksonville and eventually rose to become the Jaguars' head coach.
 The first game between the Marrone led Jaguars was a London game in week 7 of the 2015 season which saw the Jaguars' win 34–31.
-The most important game of this series was an ugly, low-scoring Wild Card game in 2017 that saw the Jaguars win 10–3.
+The most important game of this part of the series was an ugly, low-scoring Wild Card game in 2017 that saw the Jaguars win 10–3.
 This game is notable as it was the first Bills playoff appearance in 17 seasons.
 Prior to this, Jacksonville had handed Buffalo its first playoff loss in Bills Stadium in 1996.
-Following the 2017 wild card game the Bills and Jaguars have met two additional times.
+Following the 2017 wild card game the Bills and Jaguars have met four additional times.
 The first was a "rematch" game in week 12 of the 2018 season which saw the Bills win 24–21.
 During this game trash talk from former Jaguars players such as Jalen Ramsey resulted in a brawl between the teams.
 The second time was in week 9 of the 2021 season.
-By now the "point" of the rivalry, Marrone's feud with the Bills organization, and the personal drama between Bills and Jaguars players no longer applied as Marrone had been fired and replaced by Urban Meyer and all the players from the 2017 Jaguars team have since moved on to other teams or retired.
+By this point, Marrone's feud with the Bills organization and the personal drama between Bills and Jaguars players no longer applied, as Marrone had been fired and replaced by Urban Meyer and all the players from the 2017 Jaguars team have since moved on to other teams or retired.
 Regardless, this game was the seventh largest upset at the time in NFL history which saw the 15.5-point favorite Bills lose 9–6.
-The Jaguars currently lead the series 10–9.
+The Bills currently lead the series 11–10, but the Jaguars lead in postseason meetings 2–1.